 Gathering plants at a specific time increases your ability to capture it at it's most vital energy point in its cycle for that plant part and it will have a strong nutritional and medicinal value.
-I remember once reading in one of my herbal textbooks that before you go harvesting, it's fun to follow a plant through its life cycle going to observe it throughout the seasons so you get to know the plant and when it's vital force energy is abundant and when it's sleeping/resting and what those different stages look like.
-I loved this concept but the thought of waiting a whole year to harvest something was so hard!
+I remember once reading in one of my herbal textbooks that before you go harvesting, it's fun to follow a plant through its life cycle, by going to observe it throughout the seasons so you get to know the plant and when it's vital force energy is abundant and when it's sleeping/resting and what those different stages look like.
+I love this concept but waiting a whole year to harvest something can be so hard!
 That being said, knowing the optimum time in a season to harvest a plant in your region can be tricky without keen observation and going to visit your nature areas on a regular basis.

 Time of Day - The best time of day to gather aerial parts of a plant (leaves, flowers, stems) might be in the morning after the dew has lifted and before the heat of the day or the early evening.
 Volatile oils will evaporate in the midday heat and sun, but the sun helps draw out the resinous compounds into the aerial parts.
 So, depending on what aspects of the plant you are wanting to capture can help you determine when is the best time of day to harvest.